See the latest vacancies and find out about working for MSF UKJobs in the UK

-Médecins Sans Frontières/Doctors Without Borders' (MSF) has partnered with the Republican Specialized Scientific Research Medical Centre Of Tuberculosis And Pulmonology (TBI) in Uzbekistan for the project – with sites proposed in the country’s flagship TB programme in the autonomous region of Karakalpakstan, western Uzbekistan and in the capital, Tashkent.
+Médecins Sans Frontières/Doctors Without Borders' (MSF) has partnered with the Republican Specialized Scientific Research Medical Centre Of Tuberculosis And Pulmonology (TBI) in Uzbekistan for the project – with sites in the autonomous region of Karakalpakstan, western Uzbekistan and in the capital, Tashkent.

-As with all research, the proposals must first go through a rigorous national and international approval process in order to ensure that the highest patient safety, scientific and ethical standards are met before going ahead.
+As with all research, the proposals have gone through a rigorous national and international approval process in order to ensure that the highest patient safety, scientific and ethical standards are met before going ahead.